jundalisay/ppblist/content/en/trisactions/city/_index.md

   avatar: "/avatars/socrates.png"

-tricon:
+triconb:
-  image: "/photos/congress.jpg"
+  banner: "/photos/congress.jpg"
   title : "The Resilient City"
   sub: "Pantrypoints City unifies society-data to make cities resilient to natural and man-made crises"
   items:
-    - name : "Local transportation routes"
+    - title: "Local transportation routes"
-      icon: /icons/bus.png
+      img: /icons/bus.png
-      content : "View public transportation routes, like a bus map"
+      sub: "View public transportation routes, like a bus map"
-    - name : "Utilities via Energy Points"
+    - title: "Utilities via Energy Points"
-      icon: /icons/energy.png
+      img: /icons/energy.png
-      content : "Compare and contrast utility providers to get the best deal"
+      sub: "Compare and contrast utility providers to get the best deal"
-    - name : "Jobs"
+    - title: "Jobs"
-      icon: /icons/jobless.png
+      img: /icons/jobless.png
-      content : "Find or post jobs in your city"
+      sub: "Find or post jobs in your city"
-    - name : "Marketplaces"
+    - title: "Marketplaces"
-      icon: /icons/shop.png
+      img: /icons/shop.png
-      content : "Look for sellers who allow trisactions (money, moneyless, metaverse)"
+      sub: "Look for sellers who allow trisactions (money, moneyless, metaverse)"
-    - name : "Events"
+    - title: "Events"
-      icon: /icons/medal.png
+      img: /icons/medal.png
-      content : "Find events in your city"
+      sub: "Find events in your city"

 how:
   title : "How it Works"
   steps:
-    - image: "/screens/register.png"
+    - img: "/screens/register.png"
       id: 1
-      content: "Register in the waitlist app and indicate your city"
+      title: "Register in the waitlist app and indicate your city"
-    - image: "/screens/po2.jpg"
+    - img: "/screens/po2.jpg"
       id: 2
-      content: "We'll inform you when the app will be ready for your city"
+      title: "We'll inform you when the app will be ready for your city"
-    - image: "/screens/po3.jpg"
+    - img: "/screens/po3.jpg"
       id: 3
-      content: "Use the app for transactions with or without money"
+      title: "Use the app for transactions with or without money"